Ozzy-codes/frontendMentor-resultSummaryComponent/README.md

 I'm interested in exploring more examples of CSS methodologies that are designed with the global design in mind, and strengthening my understanding of the _CUBE_ and _Every Layout_ methods.
 I'm also not done with this product yet!
 I'm planning on populating the data on the card via JS and preventing the default behavior of the _continue_ button.
 Please feel free to share suggestions.

+> **UPDATE:**
+> I've included JS to dynamically render the individual topic results from a JSON file, and dynamically calculate the average score under the total result card.
+I've set the calculating logic to round averages with a decimal less than .50 down.
+Thanks to a loop, you may insert additional documents within the JSON file and a bulk of the styling will be auto generated.
+Lastly, the continue button no longer redirects, allowing the user to easily see active and hover/focus states.
+> Where do you recommend I start to refactor?

 ### Useful resources